 To begin, it's important to note the difference between a slow cooker, like a Crock-Pot or the Pioneer Woman models, and an Instant Pot.
 While an Instant Pot has slow cooking functions, it also has pressure cooking functions, which is totally different when talking about food safety.
 So, where does the USDA stand on using frozen chicken in your slow cooker?

-On the Food Safety and Inspection Service website, it clearly states that one should "always thaw meat or poultry before putting it into a slow cooker," and even reiterates that point again in the Reminders section.
+The Food Safety and Inspection Service website, clearly states that one should "always thaw meat or poultry before putting it into a slow cooker," and even reiterates that point again in the Reminders section.
 Their concerns stem from food safety.
 Quin Patton, a former food scientist with PepsiCo, told Today Food, "It is safe to cook a frozen chicken in a slow cooker.
 You just need to make sure the internal temperature gets up to 165 degrees at some point during the cooking process."

 Because 165 degrees F is the minimum temperature to ensure your poultry is safely cooked, it's important not to let your chicken hover in the danger zone of warmth where bacteria can easily grow without being killed off in the cooking process.
 Food-borne illnesses like Salmonella can spread quickly in your Crock-Pot chicken recipe if the internal temperature hovers between 40 and 140 degrees as this is when bacteria is most likely to quickly grow.